clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

          Figure 9: :guilabel:`View Instance`

-Connect to your Clear Linux OS Basic instance
+Connect to your Clear Linux OS basic instance
 *********************************************

-Your :guilabel:`Instances` Dashboard is shown in figure 10 with the new |CL|
+Your :guilabel:`Instances` Dashboard is shown in Figure 10 with the new |CL|
 OS basic instance already selected and in the running state.
 If there are other instances available, they are also listed but not selected.